 People tend to experience the exact same situation with very different responses.
 Therefore, if you are only telling your therapist the facts of a situation or story, then they aren’t getting the full picture.
 An essential part of the therapy process is to share your feelings that are connected with the story or events.
 At the beginning of treatment, when you are building rapport and trust with your therapist, it might take time for your thoughts and emotions to come rushing out.

-By sharing your feelings around the topic, you will assist your therapist in getting a full grasp of what you’re saying about the subject.
+By sharing your feelings around the topic, you will help your therapist get a full grasp of what you’re saying about the subject.
 Did the situation make you feel angry, sad, or anxious?
 Your therapist will not know how you felt in a situation unless you are candid.
 If you’re not sharing your feelings because you feel unclear about them, that’s normal too.

 It is all right to talk about an experience with your therapist and to tell them that you aren’t sure how you feel about it.
 In fact, this can open the door for them to talk in more depth about it and for you to explore your feelings about it.
 Keep in mind that it is also okay for you to request your therapist to hold off on exploring a subject for a certain amount of time.
 Processing and healing should unfold at a pace that is comfortable for you.